edinburgh-napier/set09121/lectures/lecture11.md

 - Rigid bodies is about how geometric objects move and interact.
 - Unlike particles, rigid bodies have a shape.
-This means that not only move in space but can also rotate.
+This means they not only move in space, but can also rotate.
 - The bodies are rigid as they do not change shape.

 ![image](assets/images/rigid-body.jpg)